DACCS-Climate/marble-config/components/README.md

 associated with a URL that matches those variables, it will raise an error.

 This component is only useful for birdhouse deployments that are registered with the [Marble Node Registry](https://github.com/DACCS-Climate/Marble-node-registry).

+### Marble-API

+This component enables a [Marble-API](https://github.com/DACCS-Climate/marble-api) instance and sets appropriate authorization rules for the various endpoints through `Magpie` configurations.